 India ranked seventh in the production of coffee, while Brazil dominated production and exports globally in 2018.
 Vietnam was the largest producer of the bean in Asia during the same time period.
-India stands seventh in export volumes worldwide and third in Asia after Vietnam and Indonesia with 349 thousand 60-kilo sacks of coffee.
+India stands seventh in export volumes worldwide and third in Asia after Vietnam and Indonesia.
 The country saw a drop in production and exports since 2017 due to torrential rains and flooding in its coffee-producing regions.
 Nonetheless, a majority of the coffee produced within the country is exported.

 The coffee which remains is consumed primarily by south Indians who are known to have concocted what is called ‘Kaapi’- the regional phonetic interpretation of ‘coffee’.
 It is a blend of frothed and boiled milk with the decoction of finely brewed coffee powder in a traditional Indian filter made of out of two cylindrical metal cups.
 Outside the country, the Indian filter coffee is referred to as drip brew coffee.